JulioHC00/cme_flare_forecast/README.md

 ### Reproducing the predictions and figures

-If you're only interested in reproducing or obtaining the predictions made by the models and the figures/tables from the paper, download `out.zip` from **LINK MISSING**, extract it and place the `out/` folder in the `cme_flare_forecast` folder.
+If you're only interested in reproducing or obtaining the predictions made by the models and the figures/tables from the paper, download `data.zip` and `out.zip` from [doi.org/10.5281/zenodo.14851540](doi.org/10.5281/zenodo.14851540), and extract them (so they become the `data/` and `out/` folders) in the `cme_flare_forecast` folder.
 Then you can run the notebooks `get_validation_predictions.ipynb` _if you want to recalculate the predictions, otherwise you can directly_ run `paper_figures_and_tables.ipynb`.

 ### Rerunning the training scripts